Comparison

-Mumble AI vs Otter.ai: Comparison
+Mumble AI vs Otter.ai

-Mumble AI records meetings without a bot, processes audio on-device, and includes dictation and voice notes, all in one Mac app.
+Looking for an Otter.ai alternative that respects your privacy?
+Mumble AI records meetings without a bot, processes audio on-device, and includes voice notes.

 Mumble AI app interface showing meeting notes, voice notes, and task management